Beasta2768/Final-Year-Project/Logbook.md

 	   - Finished project demonstration
 	   - Has to be deployed in a live environment and be accessible through an app or a website

+## Advanced web development
+-  this week was an introduction to the module we

 ## Week 2